 In 2020, the Hospital District purchased land for the site of the new hospital.
 The proposal has been agreed to by Vancouver Island Health Authority.
 The cost of the land, plus all costs incurred to hold onto the land until transferred, will comprise part of the CVRHD's 40% future funding commitment for the new hospital.
-This transfer was completed in 2021.
+This transfer was completed in 2021 from the Hospital District to Vancouver Island Health Authority.